shine-calendar/color-picker/README.md

 With that, you're set to go!

 ## What features are available?
-When you get to feast your eyes upon the beauty that is the Shine WPF Color Picker, there will be four tabs before you:
+When you get to feast your eyes upon the beauty that is the Shine WPF Color Picker, there will be three tabs before you:

 1. Swatches
 Includes all of the colors of the X11 color system, organized into 15 columns.